Feeling frustrated with warts?

 HPV, like other virus, cannot live by itself.
 HPV requires a host cell to reproduce and function, with the duration that the virus survives outside the body depends on the surrounding environmental temperature and humidity.

-There are claims that HPV cannot survive outside of the body long enough to transmit the infection, but researches do show HPV virus particles can be found on inanimate objects, with some presence up to 24 hours till 7 days, with below findings:
+There are claims that HPV cannot survive outside of the body long enough to transmit the infection, but researches do show HPV virus particles can be found on inanimate objects and dry surfaces, with some presence up to 24 hours till 7 days of lifespan, with below findings: